HeritierS/Hello_World/README.md

 *IT proffessionals
 *Etc
 #Description of
-the project will be provided by all the team, meaning that this project will be several contributors
+the project will be provided by all the team, meaning that this project will be several contributorsnn